challenges to coastal bears

 Glyphosate is the active ingredient in Monsanto’s Roundup™.
-It is used to kill off broadleaf plant species that might inhibit the growth of seedlings that are replanted after a forest is logged.
-Glyphosate applications results in a lack of foraging foliage, reduced plant diversity, lack of shade trees, and an increased threat of beetle infestation and wildfire spread.
+It is used to kill off broadleaf plant species that might inhibit the growth of high value conifer seedlings planted after a forest is logged.
+Glyphosate applications result in a lack of foraging foliage, reduced plant diversity, lack of shade trees, an increased threat of beetle infestation and wildfire spread.

 The Sunshine Coast is home to some of the oldest trees in the province.
-The logging of these old growth and secondary medium growth forests reduces overall habitat for our bears and particularly the availability of denning sites in the forest.
-At present there are no regulations in British Columbia governing forest practices near bear denning sites except for Great Bear Rainforest and Haida Gwaii.
+Logging old growth and well established old growth recruitment forests reduces the availability of forest denning sites.
+At present there are no regulations in British Columbia governing forest practices near bear denning sites except for in the Great Bear Rainforest and Haida Gwaii.

 “B.C. opens Sunshine Coast forest — home to some of Canada’s oldest trees — to logging.”